-This year's lecture is being delivered by Michael S Neiberg, Chair of War Studies at the United States Army War College in Carlisle, Pennsylvania, on Monday 29 October 2018.
+The most recent lecture was delivered by Michael S Neiberg, Chair of War Studies at the United States Army War College in Carlisle, Pennsylvania, on Monday 29 October 2018.

 Liddell Hart himself said that war was always a matter of doing evil in the hopes that good may come of it.
-This talk will explore the good that he and others hoped they might be able to forge from the evils of 1914-1918.
-It will focus largely on the new role of the United States, examining America's newly-found power, its attempt to base the peace on principles rather than diplomatic dealing, and its fundamental lack of understanding of the problems the war had unleashed.
-It will end with a case study on America's surprising and long-forgotten role in the Syria crisis of 1919.
+This talk explored the good that he and others hoped they might be able to forge from the evils of 1914-1918.
+It focussed largely on the new role of the United States, examining America's newly-found power, its attempt to base the peace on principles rather than diplomatic dealing, and its fundamental lack of understanding of the problems the war had unleashed.
+It ended with a case study on America's surprising and long-forgotten role in the Syria crisis of 1919.

 Online texts are available for some previous lectures: